berndporr/libgpiod_event_demo/README.md

 ```
 cmake .
 make
-make install
 ```

 ## How to use it?

 Please check out the example in the subdir example: `gpio_printer`.
-This detects rising and falling edges on GPIO pin 27.
+This detects rising and falling edges at GPIO pin 27.
 It registers the method `hasEvent` as a callback in the class `EventPrinter`.
 To play with it just
 connect a push button to GPIO27 with a pullup resistor.